 - Girls not in school because they have to collect water for their families

-- Those who want to provide food for their families, but lack land or resources
+- People who want to provide food for their families, but lack land or resources

 - Children facing violence in their own country, but with no place to go